ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 - Use the largest screen you have (another reason not using a laptop).
 If you have two screens, even better, but then test zoom with your dual screen setup.
 We may have to leave open several windows and applications during the Zoom session.
-- Be on time at the session !
+- Be on time at the session!
-- You are welcome to use the chat panel of Zoom to exchange links, code issues etc, but Slack (see below) is likely better suited to this (especially because the Zoom chat is lost when the application is shutdown.
+- You are welcome to use the chat panel of Zoom to exchange links, code issues, *etc.*, but Slack (see below) is likely better suited to this, especially because the Zoom chat is lost when the application is shutdown.
 Therefore, be sure to have you Slack board available during the Zoom sessions.